mbalamou/til/docs/leadership.md

 ## Courses

 * [Decision by design](https://fscourses.com/p/decision-by-design-sign-up-now) - Learn the skills and systems you need to master decision-making, unlock your full potential, and intentionally design the life you want (12 weeks)
+* [Technical Writing Courses](https://developers.google.com/tech-writing) - A collection of courses and learning resources offered by Google

 ## Newsletters